Certificate of International Immersion

 In general, students who have invested significant time (more than a 13-week term) in study abroad living with native speakers, taking coursework in the target language and volunteering, participating in community service or working in an internship are eligible to submit an application for the Certificate in International Immersion.
 Those students who have combined experience abroad through more than one of the global learning categories and reach the equivalent of a full-year immersion are also eligible to apply.

-1. Cumulative Time abroad.
-Where were you, what did you do and when?
-This includes study abroad, research, internships, service-learning, etc. undertaken since your first year at W&L. You can separate this into two sections: Academic Travels Overseas and Non-Academic Travels Overseas.
+- Immersion: Where were you, what did you do and when?
+Did you live with native speakers?
+Include study abroad, research, internships, service-learning, etc. undertaken abroad.
+You can separate this into two sections: Academic Travels Overseas and Non-Academic Travels Overseas.

-2. W&L coursework: List your courses (with grades) related to your time abroad taken at W&L before and after your time abroad.
+- W&L coursework: Your courses (with grades) related to your time abroad taken at W&L before and after your time abroad.
+Please specify if you took any of your courses in the language of the country.

-3. Transferred credits: List your coursework (at least 12 credits, including for non-native language courses, when appropriate) you have transferred to W&L from abroad.
+- Transferred credits: Your coursework (at least 12 credits, including for non-native language courses, when appropriate) you have transferred to W&L from abroad.

 Part II: Write a brief essay (no more than 1000 words) showing your: